 No one knows for certain why they are called the minutes of a meeting.
 However, one theory is that the term ‘minute’ derives from the Latin phrase ‘minuta scriptura’.
 This literally means ‘small writing’, but can also mean ‘rough notes’, which makes sense in the context of minutes being a record of the main points of the meeting.

 Even though the word ‘minutes’ refers to something small in this case, it is pronounced like the unit of time rather than the adjective that means ‘tiny’.
-It is not thought to have anything to do with secretaries noting the times at which the members discussed various topics, which some people believe.
+It is not thought to have anything to do with assistants noting the times at which the members discussed various topics, which some people believe.

 Who writes meeting minutes?